APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Background and Motivation

+FastDecode~\cite{he2024fastdecodehighthroughputgpuefficientllm} was among the first to demonstrate CPU execution of decode-phase self-attention, showing that CPUs can sustain reasonable performance on memory-bandwidth-bound attention operations.
+However, its evaluation assumed substantial CPU resources (e.g., eight 32-core AMD Epyc CPUs for a single A10 GPU) and targeted fixed input/output lengths, limiting its relevance to cost-effective deployments and dynamic online workloads.

-MOE-Lightning~\cite{moe-lightning} also explored overlapping CPU attention with GPU computation.
-However, its primary context was offline inference for Mixture-of-Experts (MoE) models, where input and output lengths are often pre-determined, and the scheduling complexities differ from those of dynamic online LLM serving.
-Consequently, its techniques are less directly applicable to the latency-sensitive, interactive nature of online inference for general-purpose LLMs.
+MOE-Lightning~\cite{moe-lightning} likewise explored overlapping CPU attention with GPU computation.
+Its primary focus, however, was offline inference for Mixture-of-Experts (MoE) models, where input and output lengths are typically predetermined and scheduling challenges differ from those in dynamic online serving.
+As a result, its techniques are less directly applicable to the latency-sensitive, interactive workloads of general-purpose LLM inference.